DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 So what just happened here?
 When we issued the `docker-compose` command, it read the configuration file we created and downloaded the image we specified.
 It then setup and launched a docker container with our image and other specified preferences.

 This brings me back to the issue with `privileged: true` in our config above.
-What this line does is allow the container to access the `/dev` directory of the host system.
-When it comes to HA, this is a double-edged sword, it will allow for easier configuration and discovery of devices directly connected to the host system.
+This line allows the container to access to all devices on the host system.
+When it comes to HA, it's nice to have this because it will allow for easier configuration and discovery of devices directly connected to the host system.
+However, think about what we just did, we downloaded a big blind blob of code from somewhere on the internet and we're now executing it on our local system.
+With the privilege condition, we're also giving it access to everything in `/dev`.

+Now, I mostly trust HA and what it will be doing on my system, but now you've been warned, you definitely should not give this privilige to p

 Because we had a volume specified,